torstenstern/ps-lab-aws-cloud-ngfw/README.md

 <br/><br/>

-# Optional: Update the Environment for Outbound - WORK IN PROGRESS
+# Lab Part 4: OPTIONAL!
+Update the Environment for Outbound

 ## Overview
-Update the AWS Environment to support Outbound Traffic
+Update the AWS Environment to support Outbound Traffic.

 ## Steps to do